-On ground-floor level, entrance hall and another five large bedrooms – two double (6' zip-linked beds or twin, TV) with en suite bathrooms (suites, showers over baths); two twin with en suite bathrooms (suites with separate showers); and in the beam-ceilinged 'roundhouse', the master double (5' bed, TV) with en suite bathroom (suite with separate shower) and French windows to front terrace.
+On ground-floor level, entrance hall and another five large bedrooms – two double (6' zip-linked beds or twin, TV) with en suite bathrooms (suites, one with shower over bath); two twin (footboards) with en suite shower-rooms (suites); and in the beam-ceilinged 'roundhouse', the master double (5' bed with footboard, TV) with en suite shower-room (suite) and French windows to front terrace.
 Children's den area (part of the hall) with TV/DVD/video.
 Loo.
-Exterior door to annexe – a large family room with double bed (5'), two singles, armchairs, TV, tea/coffee making facilities and large en suite bathroom (suite).
+Exterior door to annexe – a large family room with double bed (5', footboard), two singles, armchairs, TV, tea/coffee making facilities and large en suite bathroom (suite).

 Damages Deposit £250.
 Arrival after 4pm.
 A huge, outstanding house.

 |Rooms||8 bedrooms, 8 bathrooms of which 8 Family bathrooms|

 |Standard||Kettle, Toaster, Iron|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|